la2050/archive/_projects/2015/la-veterans-in-need-iavas-rapid-response-referral-program.md

    Thanks to a grant from a private foundation, IAVA is currently piloting a program in LA through which we provide small ($2,000 to $3,000) sub-grants to a select number of referral partners.
 We anticipate completing an evaluation of this pilot program by June 2016, with plans to expand the program if it proves successful.
 We have therefore included $5,000 in the budget for this grant for sub-grants.

    To advance referral relationships, IAVA is making a concerted effort to develop formal memoranda of understanding with service providers in Greater Los Angeles.
 IAVA recently hosted a convening in Orange County for representatives from 17 best-in-class service providers from across the employment, education, housing, and mental health sectors.
 These will be excellent referral partners for RRRP; we plan to host a similar event in southern California in the coming year.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- As detailed below, the one year budget for this program is $343,980.
-IAVA receives support for this program from a number of foundations, including the Resnick Foundation, Phil and Monica Rosenthal Foundation, Annenberg Foundation and the May and Stanley Smith Charitable Trust.
-In addition, RRRP’s national activities (including those in California) are funded by the Educational Foundation of America, The van Ameringen Foundation, and Harley-Davidson Foundation.
-IAVA is committed to sustaining and expanding RRRP, and our development team is working tirelessly alongside senior leadership to diversify and expand revenue sources for the program in LA and on a national basis.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |-
-  Personnel:
-   Veteran Transition Managers: $25,080
-   RRRP Intake Coordinator: $3,990
-   RRRP Director: $10,830
-   Field Associate: $8,816
-   Field Coordinator: $4,796
-   Chief Program Officer: $3,192
-   Benefits and Taxes: $14,003
-   Total Personnel: $70,707

-   Non-Personnel:
-   Informational/Promotional Materials: $1,350
-   Outreach Events: $4,940
-   Contractors: $4,750
-   Sub-grants: $5,000
-   Travel: $3,750
-   Postage, Supplies, and Misc.: $1,140
-   Total Non-Personnel: $20930

-   Direct Costs: $91,637
-   Indirect Costs: $8,363
-   TOTAL DIRECT AND INDIRECT: $100,000
 How do you plan to scale the success of your proposal?: >- In the short time since its launch in L.A. a little more than a year ago, the Rapid Response Referral Program has successfully served hundreds of clients;